Do You Know How to Calculate Net Carbs?

 Most sugar alcohols are about 50 % digestible.
 Erythritol is an exception.
 About 90% of it is absorbed in the small intestine and then excreted in the urine (1).
 The remaining 10% passes unfermented through the colon (2).
 This means you don’t have to count erythritol in your carb intake at all.
 It also doesn’t impact your insulin levels (3).

-So, if you want an equation it would look something like this:
+So, if you want an equation to calculate net carbs it would look something like this:

 Net carbs = total carbs – fibre – sugar alcohols (+ half of all sugar alcohols that are not erythritol)